 D. Redemption: Using the Good to Defeat the Bad

 This response, like (A) above, involves acceptance, but instead of overlooking the bad, we display it and try to use the good aspects of a philosopher’s thought to diagnose and correct it.
-Concealing the bad is misleading and potentially deceptive to people not familiar with that philosopher: they might think he was like a saint, when he was really often a scoundrel.
-Had the philosopher realized his good claims were in tension with his bad claims, he might have rejected the bad in favor of the good.
-But he might not have: he could have favored the bad over the good., Or he could have just ignored the tension.
-We can only speculate about how some philosopher would have responded to criticisms he maybe never encountered.
+Concealing the bad is misleading and potentially deceptive to people not familiar with that philosopher: people might think the philosopher was like a saint when they really were often a scoundrel.
+Had the philosopher realized their good claims were in tension with their bad claims, they might have rejected the bad in favor of the good.
+But they might not have: they could have favored the bad over the good., Or they could have just ignored the tension.
+We can only speculate about how some philosophers would have responded to criticisms they maybe never encountered.

-But here are not always positive elements within a philosophers’ writings to critique bad claims, so optimism isn’t appropriate for all flawed philosophers.
+But there are not always positive elements within a philosopher’s writings to critique bad claims, so optimism isn’t appropriate for all flawed philosophers.

 Redemption also has opportunity costs.
 Lesser-known philosophers (especially minorities) who have ideas comparable to (or perhaps better than) famous philosophers may be overlooked in our efforts to redeem them.

 There are surely other possible responses; some might overlap with those discussed.
 Responsibly applying any of these responses requires detailed knowledge of a philosopher’s life and philosophy, as well as the application of general ethical concerns.

 For a Kant-focused discussion of the issues of this essay, see Victor Fabian Abundez-Guerra’s “How to Deal with Kant’s Racism — In and Out of the Classroom,” Teaching Philosophy, 41, 2.
 May 19, 2018, pp 117-135.
 His article inspired this more general discussion here.